 Wilco is quite possibly my favorite band ever.
 They consistently make absurdly great records and they are one of the best live bands around.
 Their second album, Being There, is arguably their best (and seriously, their discography is so crazy good that I argue with myself about this regularly).

 The band has just released a five disk Deluxe Edition of the album (it was a double album to begin with so that’s three new disks) full of leftovers and alt-cuts plus a full live show from 1995.
-I’m still digging into it, but it's a bundle of goodness.
-NPR did a first listen of it awhile back and you can find streaming links from there.
+I’m still digging into it, but it’s a bundle of goodness.

 Akira Kurosawa was inspired by western cinema especially the films of John Ford.
 For Yojimbo, he was inspired by another type of American film: the noir.
-There is a key scene in that film that is plays like a direct homage to the Alan Ladd, Veronica Lake fick The Glass Key.
+There is a key scene in that film that is plays like a direct homage to the Alan Ladd, Veronica Lake flick The Glass Key.
 That movie was based on a novel by Dashiell Hammett and much of the plot of Yojimbo seems directly lifted from another Hammett novel Red Harvest.
-Yojimbo itself inspired numerous American films and practically invented the "Man with No Name" genre.
+Yojimbo itself inspired numerous American films and practically invented the “Man with No Name” genre.
 Sergio Leonne used it as the basis of his film A Fistful of Dollars (and was subsequently sued by Kurosawa as Leonne didn’t bother to secure the rights).

 No matter its inspiration or what it inspired, Yojimbo is a great film.
 Toshiro Mifune plays an unnamed samurai who wanders into a town plagued by rival, warring gansters.
 He skillfully plays both sides until nearly the entire town is drowned in its own blood.
 Kurosawa keeps the tone light and it is one of his most humorous films.
 Yet there is an undercurrent of seriousness to it.
 Late in the film, we see how Mifune’s ronin understands that things are changing in Japan, that the time of samurai has passed and his life has lost meaning.
 There is another scene in which the camera sweeps through the half-destroyed town, streets littered with corpses, and we glimpse the great horror of such violence.
 But mostly, Kurosawa works his magic creating a great film that is such fun to watch.